 Punkaharju offers more than beautiful eskers and the scenery of Lake Saimaa.
 The Finnish Forest Museum Lusto has exhibitions regarding the relationship of Finns and our forests, both in the past and the future.
 Lusto also offers events and theme days suitable for all ages, as well as a large tree park ideal for day trips.
 Local artist Johanna Oras has an open summer atelier where you can watch the artist at work.

 For children, Punkaharju has its own water- and playpark called Kesämaa.
 Children and adults alike can enjoy many fun-filled days there.
 Nearby Kesämaa, there are good places for accommodation and many other facilities that a traveller might need, and many interesting sights to be seen.
-For example, at the Hepokatti farm B&B you can get to know farmyard animals and spend time relaxing and playing games.
+For example, at the Hepokatti farm B&B you can get to know farmyard animals.
+On a rainy day, you can relax in the pools of Kruunupuisto’s spa.